-The Norwegian Geotechnical Institute, (NGI), will lead the project and will be supported by
+The Norwegian Geotechnical Institute (NGI), lead the project in collaboration with

 - The Norwegian Institute for Water Research, (NIVA),

 - The Norwegian University of Life Sciences, (NMBU),